Screenshot 2026-02-24 at 9.19.28 PM.png

 A Strategic Initiative of the State of the World Forum

-In a time of profound conflict and human suffering, extraordinary young people are demonstrating courage, dignity, and moral clarity.
+In a time of profound conflict and human suffering, extraordinary young people are demonstrating courage, dignity and moral clarity.

 Together, they represent a new path forward.
+Together, they deserve a Nobel Peace Prize.

 Honoring Courage and Shared Humanity